CIO50 2018 #10: Jason Blackman, Carsales

 "From there, it was relatively easy to simply invest further; we deployed it into production for our users within six months of inception," he says.

-A third innovation is the award-winning video advertising campaign, MyAds.
+A third innovation is the award-winning video advertising campaign, AutoAds.
 The campaign, created with CHE Prioximity, allowed automatically generated videos to be uploaded onto Facebook and to the sellers listings on carsales.com.
 This proved the scalability of the cloud for Carsales and the video platform that Carsales developed internally to be able to play terabytes of video.

 "The MyAds solution came about due to the desire to create something for our customers that they could share on social media ... that would amplify their listings - giving them an additional tool to assist in selling their vehicle faster," he says.